huntertran/blog/source/_posts/20201008-Grammar-Regex-Pattern-for-NLTK-Part-of-Speech-Tagging.md

 # 2. Regular Expression (regex) grammar
 <a id="markdown-regular-expression-regex-grammar" name="regular-expression-regex-grammar"></a>

-The regular expression with nltk tokens is quite different than normal text.
-The grammar treats each token as a string of text, and apply the regex pattern on that string with matched to the position of the token in the sentence.
+The regular expression with nltk tokens is quite different from standard text.
+The grammar treats each token as a string of text and applies the regex pattern on that string matched to the position of the token in the sentence.

 Below I will present a list of grammar, from the most simple to the more complex one, using the same sentence above